 29 ways to use your social listening tool: top benefits for your brand

 This is the most obvious case of using a social listening tool.
 With Awario, you’ll be able to monitor your brand, competitors, campaigns, or industry keywords.
 The results will enrich your social media strategy, reputation analysis, and community management activities.

 Create flexible queries

-Awario offers a few ways of creating alerts.
+Awario offers a few ways of creating social listening alerts.
 You can set up a search in a click by entering your keyword(s) and clicking Go, or switch to the advanced search mode and filter your mentions by location, language, or date.
 You can also exclude retweets and add a couple of negative keywords.

 But sometimes that’s not enough.
-If you want to monitor an international brand with numerous products or a company with an ambiguous brand name, try Boolean search.
-This mode lets you create really flexible and complex queries by combining groups of keywords.
+If you want to use social listening to monitor an international brand with numerous products or a company with an ambiguous brand name, try Boolean search.
+This mode lets you create really flexible and complex social media monitoring queries by combining groups of keywords.

 Pinpoint mentions that matter with smart filters

 After the first results appear, it’s easy to get lost in them if there’s a lot of buzz around your brand.
-To pinpoint the results you need right now, you can apply various filters, such as reach, sentiment, date, etc. Let’s say we want to display only positive reviews from the last week.
+To pinpoint the social media monitoring conversations you need right now, you can apply various filters, such as reach, sentiment, date, etc. Let’s say we want to display only positive reviews from the last week.
 We’ll use the Time period and Sentiment filters for this task.

 Get notified about important mentions daily

 Awario is equipped with email notifications that deliver only important mentions to your inbox — daily or weekly.
 More than that, you can work on your mentions on the go, using the mobile version of the platform.
 This will let you react immediately and get involved in the conversation from anywhere in the world.